Complete the form below to see if you qualify for a Mounjaro Lawsuit

 Mounjaro Lawsuit Overview

-People are filing Mounjaro lawsuits after experiencing a range of severe side effects from taking the the GLP-1 drug.
+People are filing Mounjaro lawsuits after experiencing a range of severe side effects from taking the GLP-1 drug.
 Mounjaro is the brand name for a drug called tirzepatide, manufactured by pharmaceutical giant Eli Lilly and Company.
 The drug is used for glycemic control in Type 2 diabetes, but clinical trials showed significant weight loss benefits for people with an elevated body mass index (BMI).
 It is widely considered a successor to Ozempic, which took the market by storm.

 Almost immediately, there were reports of severe side effects, including gastroparesis and gastroenteritis.
 Despite the reported adverse events, there have been no recalls issued for the drug.
 Lawsuits now allege that the manufacturer of Mounjaro knew the potential for severe side effects and failed to warn consumers.